mehulagg/gitlab/doc/user/application_security/dast/dast_api.md

   DAST_API_OVERRIDES_INTERVAL: 300
 ```

-To validate that authentication is working, run an DAST API test and review the fuzzing logs and
+To validate that authentication is working, run an DAST API test and review the job logs and
 the test API's application logs.

 ### Configuration files